Michael Chapman (singer): Post-Decca independent releases

+Renaissance and reappraisals: 1990s onwards

 The late 1990s onwards represented a period of continued rebirth for Chapman.
 He embraced the "elder statesman" role and enjoyed critical acclaim for albums like Navigation, Dreaming Out Loud and Still Making Rain (a wry pun title that looked back to his debut album).
 Chapman released albums about every two years, receiving praise but without great sales, ending with the 1997 release Dreaming Out Loud.
 Bands like Supergrass acknowledged Chapman's material and playing as a formative influence.

 The new century saw Chapman exploring his guitar player roots and releasing instrumental albums alongside his song-based sets.
 Americana and Words Fail Me feature soundscapes that recalled travels in America, and featured a dexterity and inventiveness on the guitar equal to the classic Harvest and Decca periods.

 In February 2008, he hosted a charity dinner/auction where a limited edition Vanity and Pride was released featuring Ursa who added her own contribution to Chapman's music.

 A tribute album titled Oh Michael, Look What You've Done: Friends Play Michael Chapman was released in 2012 on Tompkins Square Records.
 It includes contributions from Lucinda Williams, Maddy Prior, William Tyler, Hiss Golden Messenger and Sonic Youth's Thurston Moore.

 Chapman's back catalogue for Harvest has been re-released by US based label Light in the Attic in both heavyweight vinyl and CD formats.
 He also recorded several instrumental albums for Tompkins Square Records, including Fish in 2015.